joeferner/node-persist/README.md

  * options - (optional) Options used to connect to the database.
 If options are not specified the default connect options are used. see [database.json](#databaseJson) and [SetDefaultConnectOptions](#persistSetDefaultConnectOptions)
   * driver - The driver to use to connect (ie sqlite3, mysql, or postgresql).
+  * db - If db is specified this parameter will be assumed to be an already open connection to the database.
   * _other_ - see the documentation for your driver.
 The options hash will be passed to that driver.
  * callback(err, connection) - Callback to be called when the connection is established.